amitpatil321/shared-redux-state-into-micro-frontends/README.md

-# Micro Front Ends Demo
+# Sharing redux state between micro frontends

-This is a demonstration of micro front ends using Webpack's ModuleFederationPlugin.
+This is a base minimum code demonstration of micro front ends using Webpack's ModuleFederationPlugin.
 It showcases how to create micro front ends and share a Redux state between applications.

 ## Table of Contents